Lovers Rock Tour

 The Lovers Rock Tour was the fifth concert tour by English band Sade.
 Predominately visiting amphitheaters in North America, the tour supported the band's fifth studio album, Lovers Rock.
-Taking place in 2001, it was deemed by many critics as a comeback tour because it marks the band's first performances since 1994.
+Taking place in 2001, it was deemed by many critics as a comeback tour as it marked the band's first performances since 1994.
 Although many believed the trek would expand to other countries, this did not come to fruition.
 With over 40 shows, it became the 13th biggest tour in North America, earning over 26 million.

 Background

 The tour was announced via Sade's website in April 2001.
 The announcement stated the tour would begin in the summer of 2001 with 30 shows.
 Initial dates were rescheduled due to extended rehearsal time.
 The shows sold well, with many stops adding additional shows.
 In August 2001, the tour was extended by eight weeks, due to ticket demand.
 The tour was produced by SFX Entertainment and was the band's first tour in seven years, following the Love Deluxe World Tour.
 The tour also marks the band's final performances until 2011's tour, Sade Live.